Heart of America Dance Centre Faculty

 Lisa Anderson is the Assistant Director of Heart of America Youth Ballet, an instructor at Heart of America Dance Center, and a choreographer for HADC ~ The Team.
-In 2012-11 Lisa was a member of Perceptions Contemporary Dance Company in New York City.
+In 2011-12 Lisa was a member of Perceptions Contemporary Dance Company in New York City.
 Lisa graduated in 2010 with a Bachelor of Fine Arts from Missouri State University with a focus in Dance Studies and Performance.
 As a student in the MSU dance program, Lisa took her choreography to ACDFA to get adjudicated.
 Lisa was also a member of the Sugar Bears Dance Team at MSU, taking first place bids to nationals.
-During the summers in college, Lisa worked for the Universal Dance Association (UDA) as an instructor for high school aged students at the mid-west summer camps.
+During the summers in college, Lisa worked for the Universal Dance Association (UDA) as an instructor for high school aged students at the midwest summer camps.
 Lisa has lately offered her available time for local high school teams to work on jazz technique and has choreographed their competition routines.
 Growing up, Lisa trained with HAYB, and had many lead roles including Sugar Plum Fairy and Queen of Hearts.
 Lisa was the captain of her high school dance team 2003-2006, and choreographed for her high school musicals “Wizard of Oz” and “42nd Street”.
-Lisa also performed at Starlight Theater as a kid in, “Casper the Friendly Ghost”.
-Lisa currently resides in Kansas City, MO with her husband, Paul Anderson.
+Lisa also performed at Starlight Theater as a kid in “Casper the Friendly Ghost”.
+Lisa currently resides in Kansas City, MO with her husband, Paul, and their son, Noah.
 As a former HADC student herself, Lisa loves passing on her passion for dance to her students.
 We are all a family at HADC.